alinaistrate/Clean_data_course/Readme.md

 `CodeBook.md`  gives a basic description of the data set as well as the transformations performed to clean up the data.

-`run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.
+`run_analysis.R` contains all the code to perform the analyses described  by the requirements of the project (see below).

 The equirements of the project were: